rantahar/introduction-to-mpi/_episodes/07-reductions.md

 The MPI_Reduce operation is usually faster than what you would write by hand.
 It can different algorithms depending on the system it's running on to reach best possible performance.
-Especially on systems designed for high performance computing, the MPI_Reduce operations can use the communication devices to perform reductions en route, without using any of the ranks to do the calculation.
+This is particularly the case on systems designed for high performance computing, where the `MPI_Reduce` operations can use the communication devices to perform reductions en route, without using any of the ranks to do the calculation.